-Video is one of the most popular types of content online these days.
+Video is the most popular type of content online these days.
 People love video because it’s engaging and they can watch or listen to it while they’re doing other tasks.

 A successful example of this is Study Gateway.
 Study Gateway is a successful membership site that offers video bible lessons to its members.